coreos/coreos-kubernetes/Documentation/deploy-master.md

 ### Docker Configuration

 In order for flannel to manage the pod network in the cluster, Docker needs to be configured to use it.
-All we need to do is require that flanneld is running prior to Docker starting.
+CoreOS configures Docker to automatically read `/run/flannel/flannel_docker_opts.env` if it exists, so all we need to do is require that flanneld is running prior to Docker starting.

 *Note:* If the pod-network is being managed independently, this step can be skipped.
 See [kubernetes networking](kubernetes-networking.md) for more detail.